2022 Phoenix shooting: Aftermath

 Williams firing his rifle at random cars in the parking lot.

 Victims

-Williams killed two people; they were identified as Karla Garzona and Misael Arévalo, both of whom were inside of a vehicle that Williams shot into.
+Williams killed two people; they were identified as 44 year old Karla Garzona and 36 year old Misael Arévalo, both of whom were inside of a vehicle that Williams shot into.
 Five others, including three civilians and two police officers, were wounded by gunfire.
 One of the officers was shot in the shoulder, while the second was hit by shrapnel "in several places."
 The officer who was shot in the shoulder was sent to a hospital, while the three civilians were released without needed extensive medical treatment.

 Investigation

 In the immediate aftermath of the shooting, the Phoenix Police Department investigated Williams' motive.
 An internal investigation determining the legality of the officers' actions was carried out by the Maricopa County Attorney's Office, although the results of the investigation have not been made public.

 Perpetrator

-The Phoenix Police Department identified the shooter as Isaiah Steven Williams, who was 24 at the time of the shooting.
+The Phoenix Police Department identified the perpetrator as 24-year-old Isaiah Steven Williams.
 Williams had graduated with a film studies degree from the Arizona State University prior the shooting, but was struggling to find a job.
-Although Williams had once expressed interest in becoming a police officer or soldier, he began posting anti-police and anti-government messages on several social media platforms in 2020, calling both systems "corrupt."
+Although Williams had once expressed interest in becoming a police officer or soldier, he began posting anti-police and anti-government messages on several social media platforms in 2020, calling both systems "systemically corrupt."
 In April 2022, Williams' parents, concerned that he might harm himself, confiscated multiple weapons from him, including an AR-15–style rifle and a handgun.
 Several weeks before the shooting, Williams sold his car; and on the day of the shooting, he had expressed to a friend his desire to fight for the Kurdish forces in Iraq because "he wanted to fight for something."
 In those text messages, Williams also recommended a book called The Destruction of Black Civilization.
+Williams had bought a plane ticket to Houston after he sold his car.
+Williams also told his parents that he was going to Texas and then possibly leaving the United States but returned to Arizona a few days later.